autowarefoundation/autoware-documentation/docs/community/support/troubleshooting/index.md

    All of the repository versions in the `.repos` file must be specified in order to use a completely fixed version.

 2. You didn't update the workspace after changing the branch of `autowarefoundation/autoware`.
    Changing the branch of `autowarefoundation/autoware` does not affect the files under `src/`.
-You have to run the `vcs import` (including the `--recursive` flag) command to update them.
+You have to run the `vcs import` command to update them.

 ### Error when building python package